microsoft/GraphEngine/doc/Config/config-v2.md

 `Logging`.
 An external Graph Engine module could also register a configuration entry so that its settings can be specified in the Graph Engine configuration file.
-An external module should follow the following rules for registering configuration entries:
+An external module should follow the following rules for registering a configuration entry:

 * One module should register only one configuration entry.
-The name of the entry should be distinctive, to avoid ambiguity.
-The name of the entry should be highly related to the module.
-If there are two modules that registered the same configuration entry name, the entries will be renamed to _AssemblyName:EntryName_.
+The name of the entry should be distinctive to avoid ambiguity.
+The name of the entry should be related to the module.
+If there are two modules that register the same configuration entry name, the entries will be renamed to _AssemblyName:EntryName_.

-* When possible, use attributes to specify settings.
+* Whenever possible, use attributes to specify settings.
 Use children nodes only if it is necessary, for example, to specify a list.

 ##### Configuration Override

 Overrides take place at configuration entry level.
 The content in an entry will not be merged.
-An entry in a lower priority configuration section will be overridden by the one in a higher priority configuration section.
-When a template section is referenced, it inherits the priority of the referencing node.
+An entry in a lower priority configuration node will be overridden by the one in a higher priority configuration node.
+When a template node is referenced, it has the priority of the referencing node.

 ##### Merging Configuration Nodes

-Referencing a configuration template, or specifying multiple `Local` configuration nodes, will result in the configuration sections being merged.
+Referencing a configuration template or specifying multiple `Local` configuration nodes will result in merging configuration nodes.
 When merging occurs, configuration entries will be laid out in the order they appear in the configuration file.
 The entries that appear later will override the earlier entries with the same name.

 #### Built-In Configuration Nodes